andrewmbrown/transformer-fine-tune/README.md

 I created this repository to fine-tune huggingface LMs in a distributed environment with DeepSpeed (as an .ipynb file does not allow you to do such)

+## EACL Paper Disclaimer ##

+If you're coming from the paper: Generation, Distillation and Evaluation of Motivational Interviewing-Style Reflections with a Foundational Language Model (https://aclanthology.org/2024.eacl-long.75.pdf), welcome!

+This code was used to train and test the distilled reflection models explained in that paper.
+Feel free to email me at andrew.brown.csf@gmail.com if you have any questions related to this.

 ## Quick Start ##
 1. Create a config in the configs/ directory for the type of model you want to train (use a previous config to create yours)
 2. Configure scripts/run.sh bash script to include your config and some desired flags for trainHFDS.py (I use the run.sh to set up hyperparamter sweeps so I can queue all the jobs in a background environment)